 Or how about this nature fine motor threading activity using sticks and leaves?

 One of the best ways to get toddlers to gain pre-writing skills?
 Letting them write!
 Coloring in any form will help build those hand muscles and get them used to holding pencils correctly.
+Coloring pages, like these free Unicorn Cat Coloring pages, can be great for building fine motor skills.

-Paper and crayons isn’t the only option!
+But paper and crayons isn’t the only option!

 Chalk on a small chalk baord